The bell rang. You moved on.

 It depends on your salary and how long you taught.
 For example, a Maryland teacher earning $65,000 with a 7.5% contribution rate would have about $4,875 per year in contributions.
 After 3 years, that's roughly $14,600 — and some states add modest interest.
 Use our calculator above, or just submit your info and we'll find the exact amount for free.

-A rollover means moving your pension money directly into your own retirement account (called an IRA).
-The big benefit: you don't pay any taxes or penalties because the money is moving from one retirement account to another.
-If you took the money as cash instead, you'd owe income taxes and potentially a 10% penalty.
-A rollover keeps your money growing for retirement, tax-free.
+A rollover means moving your pension contributions directly into your own retirement account (called an IRA).
+Since most pension contributions are pre-tax, rolling them directly into a Traditional IRA typically means no taxes are owed at the time of transfer — the money simply moves from one retirement account to another.
+If you took the money as cash instead, you could owe income taxes and potentially a 10% early withdrawal penalty.
+Tax situations vary, so we always recommend consulting a tax professional.
+Recess does not provide tax advice.

 Signing up with Recess takes about 2 minutes.
 We handle the research and form preparation within days.
 Once your signed forms are submitted to the pension fund, most districts process refunds in 4–12 weeks.
 We follow up with the pension fund throughout the process so you don't have to.